White Oak Winery

 In 2002, White Oak focused its marketing attention to the Eastern Seaboard and attempted to break into the attractive Boston and New York markets, today, White Oak is in 36 states as well as being in Japan, Canada, Germany and Austria.
 Bill Myers feels that this accomplishment is due to the fact that White Oak’s wines are perceived as exceptional values in the national and international marketplace.
 What’s more, he realized that increasing his winery’s capacity makes it that much more attractive to national distributors, most of who possess huge portfolios.

-Gold Medal Wine Club also considers White Oak’s wines a terrific value and is delighted to introduce them to you as this month’s Gold Series wine of the month selections.
+Gold Medal Wine Club also considers White Oak’s wines a terrific value and is delighted to introduce them to this month’s Gold Wine Club members.
 We know they will bring you a great deal of enjoyment.

 Bill Parker got his start in the wine industry back in 1974 when he worked for Chateau Souverain in California's iconic Alexander Valley.
 Prior to joining White Oak in 2004, Parker was cellar master and winemaker at Matanzas Creek Winery for 15 years and then winemaker at BR Cohn Winery for a short time before finding a home at White Oak in the town of Healdsburg in Sonoma County.
 Parker shows incredible winemaking talent in his 90+ rated, medal-winning wines and keeps White Oak positioned as the world-class winery it has become.

 Many stories have been written about the varied backgrounds and former occupations of many of today's premier wine industry personalities.
 White Oak Vineyards and Winery owner Bill Myers lists building contractor and salmon fisherman as his former professions, and it is the latter that provides him with his most direct correlation to the wine industry.